-The community sees a need to focus on the continued diversification of their business sectors, reinforcement of the health care segments to reflect trending demographics and a need to enhance the Quality of Life issues with an emphasis on recreation.
+The community needs to focus on the continued diversification of their business sectors, reinforcement of the health care segments to reflect trending demographics, improve recreational amenities, infrastructure improvements of all kinds, and expand county-wide tax base.
+Housing is a substantial issue and attracting skilled, viable workers.